 3.1 As a general principle, distress alert relays should be addressed to a circular area around the estimated or known position of the distressed vessel.
 The radius of the circle should be chosen to take account of the accuracy of the datum position, the expected density of shipping in the vicinity and the fact that the position can only be defined in the message address to the nearest whole degree of latitude and longitude.
-The distress alert relay message must be broadcast via all satellites which cover the area concerned.
+The distress alert relay message must be broadcast via all satellities which cover the area concerned.
 Shore-to-ship distress alert relays sent by the International SafetyNET Service should contain the identification of the unit in distress, its approximate position and other information which might facilitate rescue.
-C-codes should be as follows:
+C codes should be as follows:

-$C_1 = 3$ (distress)
+C1 = 3 (distress)

+Messages addressed to circular areas will only

+be received and printed out by EGC receivers

+ľ k

+circular areas) that are located inside the circle or have not had their position kept up to date
-C_3 = ten alphanumeric characters $D_1D_2LaD_3D_4D_5LoR_1R_2R_3$

-When $C_2 = 14$ for Distress Alert to user defined circular area, then:

-D_1D_2La (three characters) is latitude of vessel in distress in degrees (two digits) and whether north (N) or south (S): e.g., 39N (three characters total).
-A leading zero should be included for latitudes less than 10° .

-$D_3D_4D_5$ Lo (four characters) is longitude of vessel in distress in degrees (three digits) and whether east (E) or west (W) of the prime meridian: e.g. 059W.
-A leading zero or zeros should be included for longitudes less than 100° or 10° as appropriate: e.g., use 099 for 99° and 008 for 8°.

-$R_1R_2R_3$ (three characters) is alert radius around distressed vessel in nautical miles.
-To ensure that position inaccuracies of both the distressed vessel and nearby vessels to which the message is intended do not affect receipt of messages, radius values of 200 nautical miles or larger should normally be used.
-Note that if a vessel's own position information is not entered into its SafetyNET receiver, every shore-to-ship distress alert relay message transmitted to the Inmarsat ocean region will be received and printed.
+$\begin{array}{l} C_3 = \\ ten alphanumeric characters \\ D_1 D_2 La D_3 D_4 D_5 Lo R_1 R_2 R_3 \end{array}$ When $C_2 = 14$ for distress alert to user defined circular area, then: D_1D_2La (three characters) is latitude of vessel in distress in degrees (two digits) and whether north (N) or south (S): e.g., 39N (three characters total).
+A leading zero should be included for latitudes less than 10° $D_3 D_4 D_5 Lo$ (four characters) is longitude of vessel in distress in degrees (three digits) and whether east (E) or west (W) of the prime meridian: e.g., 059W.
+A leading zero or zeros should be included for longitudes less than 100° or 10° as appropriate: e.g., use 099 for 99 $^\circ$ and 008 for 8 $^\circ$ $R_1R_2R_3$ (three characters) is alert radius around distressed vessel in nautical miles.
+To ensure that position inaccuracies of both the distressed vessel and nearby vessels to which the messages, radius values of 200 nautical miles or larger should normally be used.
+Note that if a vessel's own position information is not entered into its SafetyNET receiver, every shore-to-ship distress alert relay message transmitted to the Inmarsat ocean region will be received and printed

+C 4 = 11 Use for distress alerts (transmit on receipt followed by repeat six min later)

+C = 00 The ends 00 for International Alphabet Number $C_5 = 00$ The code of for international Alphabet Number 5 is normally used